dotmesh-io/dotscience-roadsigns/ds-run-demo/README.md

 cd dotscience-roadsigns/ds-run-demo
 ```

+## log into dotscience from ds

+follow the instructions in the web interface around "Log into dotscience..."

 ## upload signnames.csv

 Using the Dotscience web UI, drag and drop the signnames.csv file from the root of this repo into the project resources in Dotscience.